substantial/updeep/README.md

 ### `u.updateIn(path(, value)(, object))`

 Update a single value with a simple string or array path.
 Can be use to update nested objects, arrays, or a combination.
+Can also be used to update every element of a nested array with `'*'`.

 ```js
 var result = u.updateIn('bunny.color', 'brown', { bunny: { color: 'black' } });